Abai Qunanbaiuly: Early life and education

-Abai was born in Karauyl village in Chingiz volost of Semipalatinsk uyezd of the Russian Empire (this is now in Abay District of East Kazakhstan).
+Abai was born in Karauyl village in Chingiz volost of Semipalatinsk uyezd of the Russian Empire (this is now in Abay District of Abai Region, Kazakhstan).
 He was the son of Qunanbai and Uljan, his father's second wife.
 They named him Ibrahim, as the family was Muslim, and he stuck with the name for the first few years of his life.

 Ibrahim first studied at a local madrasah under Mullah Ahmed Ryza.
-During his early childhood years in Ryza's tutelage, he received the nickname “Abai” (which means “careful”), a nickname that stayed with him for the rest of his life.
+During his early childhood years in Ryza's tutelage, he received the nickname "Abai" (which means "careful"), a nickname that stayed with him for the rest of his life.
 His father was wealthy enough to send Abai to a Russian secondary school in Semipalatinsk.
 There he read the writings of Mikhail Lermontov and Alexander Pushkin, which were influential to his own development as a writer.
 Moreover, he was fond of reading eastern poetry, including the Shahnameh and One Thousand and One Nights.

 Contributions

 Abai's main contribution to Kazakh culture and folklore lies in his poetry, which expresses great nationalism and grew out of Kazakh folk culture.
 Before him, most Kazakh poetry was oral, echoing the nomadic habits of the people of the Kazakh steppes.
 During Abai's lifetime, however, a number of important socio-political and socio-economic changes occurred. influence continued to grow in Kazakhstan, resulting in greater educational possibilities as well as exposure to a number of different philosophies, whether Russian, Western or Asian.
 Abai Qunanbaiuly steeped himself in the cultural and philosophical history of these newly opened geographies.
 In this sense, Abai's creative poetry affected the philosophical theological thinking of educated Kazakhs.

+In 1885, American journalist and explorer George Kennan visited Semey (then Semipalatinsk) and was deeply impressed by the city’s public library.
+To his surprise, local Kazakhs actively borrowed and read books, a rare sight for that time and region.
+In his influential work Siberia and the Exile System, Kennan specifically mentioned Abai, marking one of the earliest references to the Kazakh thinker in Western literature.